 Carter Holt Harvey's operations were initially successful and profitable.
 However, over the past 4 to 5 years a range of sales, separations and consolidation of uses has taken place.
 Various lots and uses have been sold off to separate parties.
-Current ownership is shown in Figure 4.
+Current ownership is shown in Figure 1.

-- MDF Site owned by Borgs
+- MDF Site owned by Borg (the subject of this application)

-- Woodchem owned by Borgs (the subject of this application)
+- Woodchem owned by Borg

 - CHH Owned Land owned by Carter Holt Harvey

 - HPP Site 1 owned by Boral

 - Structafloor owned by Carter Holt Harvey

 - HPP Site 2 owned by Carter Holt Harvey